devlegend524/Poolsea-Security-Audit-Report/SecurityAuditReport.md

 following functions:

 - submit allows users to deposit their ETH and receive stETH in return.
-The deposits are buffered and added to the ETHEREUM deposit contract in bulk by the depositBufferedEther function using signing keys that have been previously submitted to the NodeOperatorsRegistry.
+The deposits are buffered and added to the Pulsechain deposit contract in bulk by the depositBufferedEther function using signing keys that have been previously submitted to the NodeOperatorsRegistry.
-- depositBufferedEther deposits the buffered ETH supplied by users to the ETHEREUM deposit contract.
+- depositBufferedEther deposits the buffered ETH supplied by users to the Pulsechain deposit contract.
 It is called by the DepositSecurityModule contract which enables certain security guarantees.
 - handleOracleReport updates user balances by periodically receiving reports from the